CCI-MOC/hil/docs/developer-guidelines.md

 ## Core developers

-Core developers are the trusted gatekeepers of the HaaS codebase.
+Core developers are the trusted gatekeepers of the HIL codebase.
 They consist of:

 * Jon Bell
 * Ian Denhardt